benwills/SimpleGptApiReq/README.md

 There are still some bugs to work out.
 But it's the quickest and easiest solution that exists if you want to start using the APIs.

+See example.php for a working example, which just requires you adding your API key(s).
+And if you want to use ollama, also adding the ollama root url.

 ```php
 require_once(__DIR__.'/lib.SimpleGptApiReq.php');